westquote/SquidTasks/README.md

 - ```TaskFSM.h``` - Finite state machine that implements states using task factories

 Sample projects can be found under the @c /samples directory.

-## License
-Squid::Tasks is developed by Tim Ambrogi Saxon and Elliott Mahler at Giant Squid Studios, and uses the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 ## Integrating Squid::Tasks
 The steps for integrating Squid::Tasks into your game depends on how your game is built: